ericsonga/APCSAReview/_sources/Stories/Interviewees/B_Mariscal.rst

 **How did she get into computer science?**

 *"In 2016...
 I was working as a security guard... at Jack in the Box.
 During that time, I met my boyfriend, and he was a security guard at that time.
 He was the one that encouraged me to go into tech, because a friend of his told him that, hey, you can just self-study...
 It was very hard for me.
 But he kept pushing me and telling me, "Yeah, I think you can do it.
 You're very smart.
 You can do it.
-You can definitely do it." "
+You can definitely do it."*